Use case

 No. The model ID in your request is the model that runs.
 InferAll's failover triggers only on recoverable upstream failures — 429, 529, 5xx, or timeout — and routes to a peer provider that can serve the same model, not to a more expensive tier.
 If you pin meta/llama-3.1-8b-instruct, your loop stays on that model; failover finds another host for it rather than swapping in claude-opus-4-8 behind your back.
 Cost surprises from a runaway loop come from your own call volume, not from the gateway re-routing you upward.

-Which free models should an agent use, and where's the live list?
+Which open NIM models should an agent use, and where's the live list?

-Dependable starting points on the free tier are meta/llama-3.1-70b-instruct (strongest general-purpose free model on the roster for tool-use and reasoning steps), meta/llama-3.1-8b-instruct (fast and cheap-to-serve for high-frequency classification and routing decisions), mistralai/mixtral-8x7b-instruct-v0.1 (good at structured output), and nvidia/nemotron-3-super-120b-a12b.
+Dependable starting points are meta/llama-3.1-70b-instruct (strongest general-purpose open model on the roster for tool-use and reasoning steps), meta/llama-3.1-8b-instruct (fast and cheap-to-serve for high-frequency classification and routing decisions), mistralai/mixtral-8x7b-instruct-v0.1 (good at structured output), and nvidia/nemotron-3-super-120b-a12b.
+All bill at $0 input/$0 output.
 The catalog shifts as NIM adds models, so don't hardcode a roster from memory — fetch GET https://api.inferall.ai/ai/v1/models for the current list and which IDs are $0.

 Related